 It wasn’t very exciting for me.
 I didn’t really have plans to try many restaurants…

-Alright, you got me, how can anyone not want to try the participating restaurants when you’re getting a pretty good deal? $26 for brunch/lunch (appetizer and main) and $42 for dinner (appetizer, main, dessert).
+Alright, you got me, how can anyone not want to try the participating restaurants when you’re getting a good deal?
+It’s $26 for brunch/lunch (appetizer and main) and $42 for dinner (appetizer, main, dessert).

-Going to a $$$$ restaurant in Manhattan that has 5 stars and 1k reviews does not mean that you’ll get the best food.
+However, going to a $$$$ restaurant in Manhattan that has 5 stars and 1k reviews does not mean that you’ll get the best food.
 I can’t say much because I don’t often go (it can get really pricey to try all the restaurants).
 After all, you’re getting a prix fixe menu.

 Back to Restaurant Week.
-Since it was the first day of Chinese (Lunar) New Year on Feb 5, Tuesday and I thought, why not go out and have a nice meal, it is the BIGGEST day in the Chinese culture.
-And I chose (more like my boyfriend chose)
+Since it was the first day of Chinese New Year on February 5th, Tuesday why not go out and have a nice meal, it is, after all, the biggest day in the Chinese culture.
+So we ended up going for: